brandonkim12/brandonkim12.github.io/_posts/2018-12-20-mechanics-of-materials-2.md

 Until now, the relationship between the stress and the strain has been shown.
-Next, the ductility and brittleness will be shown, and by this we can
+Next, the ductility and brittleness will be shown, and by this we can obtain the knowledge about several forms of failures.